l7mp/stunner/README.md

 The STUNner installation will create the below Kubernetes resources in the cluster:
 1. a `ConfigMap` that stores STUNner local configuration,
-2. a `Deployment` running one or more STUNner replicas,
+2. a `Deployment` running one or more STUNner daemon replicas,
 3. a `LoadBalancer` service to expose the STUNner deployment on a public IP address and UDP port (by default, the port is UDP 3478), and finally
 4. an ACL/firewall policy to control network communication from STUNner to the rest of the cluster.